autodraft26/AutoDraft_2026/README.md

 # *AutoDraft*: Automatic Cost-Performance Adaptation in User-Cloud Distributed Speculative Decoding

 ---
-This repository is the official implementation of "AutoDraft: Automatic Cost-Performance Adaptation in User-Cloud Distributed Speculative Decoding," submitted to NeurIPS 2026.
+This repository is the official implementation of "AutoDraft: Automatic Cost-Performance Adaptation in User-Cloud Distributed Speculative Decoding," submitted to INFOCOM 2027.

 ## Abstract